 Staff are properly recruited and are trained in recognising and reporting safeguarding issues

-hildren are educated to stay safe from harm
+Children are educated to stay safe from harm

 1. Legislation and statutory guidance

 This policy is based on the Department for Education’s (DfE’s) statutory guidance keeping children safe in education 2026, EYFS Statutory Framework (2026) and working together to safeguard children 2026, and the Maintained schools governance guide .
 We comply with this and all other government legislation and guidance alongside arrangements agreed and published by our Local Safeguarding Children Partnership.